JaredTRand/AcerolaGameJam/DEVLOG.md

 Didn’t  really get much work done yesterday, but i got some!
 So I have it set up to tell when an aberattion is captured in an image.
 The only issue is, is that it works through walls at the moment.
 So I can just walk up to a wall and take a pic and get every aberattion.
 Obviously not something we want

+## Day 6 3/5

+Not so much forward movement yeserday either.
+I somewhat got occular culling working so that anything behind a wall would not get seen by the camera, yadda yadda yadda.
+But occular culling doesn't work great for moving nodes, and I wanted some aberrations to move, so that option might be out.
+BUT I am looking into using raycasting to tell what is in front of the camera.
+I'm hoping to be able to cast a few rays out from the camera, and a few at an angle to match the cameras fov.
+And since rays get stopped by walls and stuff, I think it aught to work.